Bronze: Sculptures

+In antiquity other cultures also produced works of high art using bronze.
+For example, in Europe, Grecian bronzes typically of figures from Greek mythology; in east Asia, Chinese ritual bronzes of the Shang and Zhou dynasty—more often ceremonial vessels but including some figurine examples.
+Bronze continues into modern times as one of the materials of choice for monumental statuary.

+The medieval and early-modern Castings of the Benin Empire (13–19th century CE), that are often labelled Bronzes, are technically cast, from an often leaded, Brass alloy.

 Biblical references

-There are over 125 references to bronze (‘nehoshet’), which appears to be the Hebrew word used for copper and any of its alloys.
-However, the Old Testament era Hebrews are not thought to have had the capability to manufacture zinc (needed to make brass) and so it is likely that 'nehoshet’ refers to copper and its alloys with tin, now called bronze.
-In the King James Version, there is no use of the word 'bronze' and ‘nehoshet’ was translated as 'brass'.
-Modern translations use 'bronze'.
-Bronze (nehoshet) was used widely in the Tabernacle for items such as the bronze altar (Exodus Ch.27), bronze laver (Exodus Ch.30), utensils, and mirror (Exodus Ch.38).
-It was mentioned in the account of Moses holding up a bronze snake on a pole in Numbers Ch.21.
-In First Kings, it is mentioned that Hiram was very skilled in working with bronze, and he made many furnishings for Solomon's Temple including pillars, capitals, stands, wheels, bowls, and plates, some of which were highly decorative (see I Kings 7:13-47).
+There are over 125 references to copper and its alloys (נחושת) in the Bible.
+In the King James Version, it was translated as "brass".
+However, the ancient Hebrews are thought to not have had the capability to process zinc, which is needed to make brass.
+It is likely that נחושת refers to copper and its alloys with tin, now called bronze, which is what modern translations use.
+Bronze was used widely in the Tabernacle for items such as the bronze altar (Exodus Ch.
+27), bronze laver (Exodus Ch.
+30), utensils, and mirror (Exodus Ch.
+38).
+It was mentioned in the account of Moses holding up a bronze snake on a pole in Numbers Ch.
+21. In I Kings, it is mentioned that Hiram I was very skilled in working with bronze, and he made many furnishings for Solomon's Temple including pillars, capitals, stands, wheels, bowls, and plates, some of which were highly decorative (see I Kings 7:13-47).
 Bronze was also widely used as battle armor and helmet, as in the battle of David and Goliath in I Samuel 17:5-6;38 (also see II Chron.
 12:10).